elipousson/old_website/_notes/artifacts-american-past.md

 2. Explore historical associations of architectural styles
 3. Explore personal living environments

-Ask students to use drawings and chronological charts to **trace stylistic components and iconographic features** of a building, e.g. "a detailed art history of cornice forms, arch types, brick patterns... can become the basis for an extended class exploration of the entire several-thousand-year history of Wester design and decoration."
+Ask students to use drawings and chronological charts to **trace stylistic components and iconographic features** of a building, e.g. "a detailed art history of cornice forms, arch types, brick patterns... can become the basis for an extended class exploration of the entire several-thousand-year history of Western design and decoration."

 Students can split into two teams to investigate the "origins, development, and forms" of features: